-- 1. Ensure compliance with safety risk mitigations - 2.
-Evaluate the performance of the SMS - 3.
-Evaluate the effectiveness of established risk mitigations and identify any ineffective risk mitigations. - 4.
+- 3. Evaluate the effectiveness of established risk mitigations and identify any ineffective risk mitigations. - 4.
 Identify changes in the operational environment that may introduce new hazards. - 5.
 Identify new hazards.

-After the System Assessment the T-SMWG will determine:
+After the System Assessment the JLMSC will determine:

 - 1. The analysis has shown that safety performance is acceptable and departmental objectives are being met (Continue to monitor). - 2.
-The analysis has discovered that safety performance is not acceptable, and an issue lies with complying with Authority policies/special orders or necessary procedures are not being followed (Implement a corrective action.)
+The analysis has discovered that safety performance is not acceptable, and an issue lies with complying with Authority policies/special orders or necessary procedures are not being followed (Implement a corrective action.) - 3.
+The analysis has discovered a new uncontrolled hazard, or ineffective risk mitigation (Follow SRM process in Chapter 4. - 4.
+JLMSC members